willybrauner/interpol/README.md

     <img alt="logo" src="logo.jpg">
 </p>

-interpol library interpolate value between two points.
+interpol library interpolates value between two points.
 This is the lowest level of animate machine.
 Interpol is not a DOM API, it provides a real time progress of the interpolation that can be use or bind on... anything!